Do you need help? We collect frequently asked questions on this page.

 - UPC code (barcode)

-- References to the format of the release ('single', 'album', 'LP') or other physical properties ('Limited Edition')
+- References to the format of the release ('single', 'album', 'LP') or other physical properties ('Limited Edition', track length, etc.)

 - The track listing

-- Texts that do not appear in the title information
+- Other texts that do not appear in the title information

 Never use third-party images without prior permission.